project-lux/lux-middletier/test/endpoints/testing-notes.md

 -rw-r--r-- 1 ec2-user ec2-user 4096 24325 Aug 26 14:36 get-search-tests.xlsx
 ```

-Still not satisfied?!  `scp` and crack 'em open!
+Still not satisfied?!
+Find your shared environment's web access URL in [Shared Environments](#shared-environments) and click on the configs directory.

 ### Run the Small Test